Xarrow/weibo-scraper/README.md

 >>> ....
 ```

-3. If you want get all tweets , you can set the param of `pages` as `None`
+3. If you want to get all tweets , you can set the param of `pages` as `None`

 ```python
 >>> from weibo_scraper import  get_weibo_tweets_by_name